cassiomolin/http-patch-spring/README.md

 }
 ```

-Alternatively, we could simply annotate the method with `@Valid` and Bean Validation will take care of performing the the validation on the returned value (the Spring bean may need to be annotated with `@Validated` to trigger the validation):
+Alternatively, we could simply annotate the method with [`@Valid`][javax.validation.Valid] and Bean Validation will take care of performing the the validation on the returned value (the Spring bean may need to be annotated with [`@Validated`][org.springframework.validation.annotation.Validated] to trigger the validation):

 ```java
 @Valid